CBD A POSSIBLE CURE FOR MULTIPLE SCLEROSIS (MS),

-Dr. Paolo Zamboni, a former vascular surgeon and professor at the University of Ferrara in northern Italy, has come upon an entirely new idea about what causes MS and how to treat it.
-He found that scientists who had studied the brains of MS patients had noticed higher levels of iron in their brain, not accounted for by age.
+Dr. Paolo Zamboni, a former vascular surgeon, and professor at the University of Ferrara in northern Italy have come upon an entirely new idea about what causes MS and how to treat it.
+He found that scientists who had studied the brains of MS patients had noticed higher levels of iron in their brains, not accounted for by age.
 The iron deposits had a unique pattern, often forming in the core of the brain, clustered around the veins that normally drain blood from the head.

 What was astounding was that not only was the blood not flowing out of the brain, it was "refluxing" or reversing and flowing back upwards.
 Zamboni dubbed the vein disorder he discovered CCSVI, or chronic cerebrospinal venous insufficiency, and began publishing his preliminary research in neurology journals.
 He soon found that the severity of the vein blockages corresponded to the severity of the patient's symptoms.
 Patients with only one vein blocked usually had milder forms of the disease; those with two or more damaged veins had more severe illness.

 If key veins of MS patients are blocked, perhaps we can open them and restore normal blood flow?
 Yes, doctors use balloons to open up blocked arteries that feed blood from the heart but there are many natural treatments that can help, such as using niacin and different enzymes as well as removing the heavy-metal buildups with chelation.